Clippers cruise past Kings 122-108 for 3rd straight win

 Kings: They fell to 11-15 on the road and 5-10 vs the West.

-Clippers: Starting F Danilo Gallinari (lower back spasms) will likely return in the next game or two.
+Clippers: F Gallinari likely will return in the next game or two.
 He has missed five in a row. … Harrell turned 25 on Saturday. … Williams’ first triple-double at Chicago on Friday occurred in his 904th career game.
 Only Zach Randolph at 974 games logged his first later in his career.

 UP NEXT